gweidart/cursor-utils/docs/installation.md

 If you encounter issues not covered here:

 1. Check the [GitHub issues](https://github.com/gweidart/cursor-utils/issues) for similar problems
-2. Run `cursor-utils doctor` for diagnostic information
+2. Run `cursor-utils --debug` for diagnostic information
 3. Open a new issue with detailed information about your environment and the error

 ## Upgrading